openaustralia/openaustralia-parser/README.md

 #### Checking

+After making changes, first run `make`.
+This will run several scripts in test mode to check that the various CSV files can be parsed correctly.

+These checks are also run by Travis when your changes are pushed to github.

-After making changes run [`./parse-members.rb`](https://github.com/openaustralia/openaustralia-parser/blob/master/parse-members.rb), check the output, and also check that it's loaded your changes correctly into your development copy of OpenAustralia.org.
+If you have a local development copy of OpenAustralia.org, you can also run [`./parse-members.rb`](https://github.com/openaustralia/openaustralia-parser/blob/master/parse-members.rb), and check that it's loaded your changes correctly into your development copy of OpenAustralia.org.

 ### Ministerial reshuffles